pukkaone/mullet/commands.md

   * If the value is an object, then render the element exactly once.

 In each iteration, the current item is set as the current context for variable lookups.
-The special variable name `this` references the current item.
+The special variable name `.` references the current item.

     <ul>
       <li data-for="repos">